 - New residents for Summer Quarter: May 15

-- All new students, including students with DRS-approved accommodations, who meet the housing deadlines are guaranteed on-campus housing their first year at Western, or remainder thereof if admitted mid-year.
+- All new students, including students with DAC-approved accommodations, who meet the housing deadlines, are guaranteed on-campus housing their first year at Western, or remainder thereof if admitted mid-year.
 For students who do not meet housing deadlines or who apply mid-year, housing may be unavailable or housing options may be limited due to space availability.
-DRS-approved accommodations are given priority, although applications submitted after the deadline(s) are assigned on a space available basis and may include a waitlist.
+DAC-approved accommodations are given priority, although applications submitted after the deadline(s) are assigned on a space available basis and may include a waitlist.

 - Single room options